|

 the biggest transference of wealth in U.S. history,

-will begin to further scrutinize what exactly they
+consumers and consumers are continuing to scrutinize what exactly they

 are paying for.
 Effective and new healthcare